 Bob has been the lead trial lawyer in several major insurance coverage actions, and has testified in London as an expert in Illinois insurance law.
 He has also tried numerous reinsurance arbitrations to final award.

 Bob is widely regarded as one of the preeminent insurance and reinsurance lawyers in the country.
-He has received numerous industry and peer recognitions, including being ranked as one of only a handful of North American “Thought Leaders” by the London-based publishing group, Who’s Who Legal.
+He has received numerous industry and peer recognitions, including being ranked as one of only a handful of North American “Thought Leaders” by the London-based publishing group, Who’s Who Legal in 2017 and 2018.
 He was commended, in particular, for being “a great trial lawyer” who “really knows his way around reinsurance matters.”
-Bob has also consistently been recognized among America’s leading lawyers by Chambers USA (2004-2017), in which clients described him as “one of the most knowledgeable insurance law practitioners in the country (with) an encyclopedic knowledge of the law.”
+Bob has also consistently been recognized among America’s leading lawyers by Chambers USA (2004-2018), in which clients described him as “one of the most knowledgeable insurance law practitioners in the country (with) an encyclopedic knowledge of the law.”
 Chambers added that Bob won praise from numerous interviewees for being “a wonderful litigator—forceful in a reasonable and professional way”; a "tough, smart and very tenacious lawyer,” and “one of Chicago’s leading coverage attorneys and a shrewd hard-hitting litigator acting for industry clients in their most complex insurance and reinsurance disputes.”
-Bob’s accolades include being listed in: The Best Lawyers in America (2006-2018); The International Who's Who of Insurance & Reinsurance Lawyers (2003-2017); Illinois Super Lawyers (2005-2018); Top 100 Lawyers in Illinois (2007-2009); Leading Lawyers (2014-2017); and Insurance and Reinsurance Expert Guides (2014-2016).
+Bob’s accolades include being listed in: The Best Lawyers in America (2006-2019); The International Who's Who of Insurance & Reinsurance Lawyers (2003-2018); Illinois Super Lawyers (2005-2018); Top 100 Lawyers in Illinois (2007-2009); Leading Lawyers (2014-2018); and Insurance and Reinsurance Expert Guides (2014-2018).

 "The Pollution Exclusion in Illinois," co-authored with Arthur F. Brandt, Commercial and Professional Liability Insurance, Illinois Institute for Continuing Legal Education (2002), 2008 Supplement, 2010 Supplement, 2012